armStrapTools/sunxi-tools/README.md

     ./configure
     make

+To build sunxi-fel, libusb-1.0 must be avalable on the system.
+It is also not possible to cross-compile sunxi-fel with this build system.

+    apt-get install libusb-1.0-0-dev

-You can cross-compile the tools by specifying the `--host` switch.
+You can cross-compile the tools by specifying the `--host` switch, the proper toolchain must be avalable on the system.
+See https://linux-sunxi.org/Cross_Compiler for more informations on how to install the toolchain.

     ./configure --host=arm-linux-gnueabihf
     make